-Wooden shoes are a Dutch icon like tulips and windmills, but more peculiar.
-You may wonder why the Dutch were so fond of this particular type of footwear?
-So I put on my own wooden shoes to learn more about the Netherlands’ wooden shoes.
+Wooden shoes are a Dutch icon like tulips and windmills, but they are more peculiar.
+You may wonder why the Dutch were so fond of this type of footwear.
+So, I put on my own wooden shoes to learn more about the Netherlands’ wooden shoes.

-The Dutch walked on wooden shoes because they were comfortable, durable, cheap, water-resistant, well insulated, and provided good feet protection.
+The Dutch wore wooden shoes because they were comfortable, durable, cheap, water-resistant, well insulated, and provided good feet protection.
 That made wooden shoes well suited for farmers and manual laborers, a large part of the population in those days.

-Read on below to learn why the Dutch loved their comfortable, water-resistant, and protective wooden shoes so much.
+Read below to learn why the Dutch loved their comfortable, water-resistant, and protective wooden shoes.

 Did The Dutch Invent Wooden Shoes?